cmgriffing/neovim-docs-web/apps/docs/src/pages/en/vim/repeat.md

 This first finds all lines containing "found", but only executes {cmd} when there is no match for "notfound".

-Any Ex command can be used, see [ex-cmd-index](#ex-cmd-index).
+Any Ex command can be used, see [ex-cmd-index](undefined#ex-cmd-index).
 To execute a Normal mode command, you can use the `:normal` command:
 	:g/pat/normal {commands}
 Make sure that {commands} ends with a whole command, otherwise Vim will wait for you to type the rest of the command for each match.
 The screen will not have been updated, so you don't know what you are doing.
-See [:normal](#:normal).
+See |:normal|.

 The undo/redo command will undo/redo the whole global command at once.
 The previous context mark will only be set once (with "''" you go back to